Table of Contents

 Quitting Oxy is something that should not be attempted alone without support.
 When you abstain from the drug in a cold turkey manner, the withdrawal symptoms will be harsh.
 This only causes you to return to the drug to stop the pain and discomfort.

-Medical detox is the best setting for you to safely detox from the opioid.
+Detox is the best setting for you to safely detox from the opioid.
 Under a doctor’s care, the drug will be slowly tapered down.
 This helps your body to adjust to the reduced dosing in little steps over a couple of weeks.

 Withdrawal symptoms include: